thenexthub/Codira/utils/swift-xcodegen/README.md

   --clang-tools-extra/--no-clang-tools-extra
                           When generating a project for Clang, whether to include clang-tools-extra (default: --clang-tools-extra)
-  --lldb/--no-lldb        Generate an xcodeproj for LLDB (default: --no-lldb) --llvm/--no-llvm        Generate an xcodeproj for LLVM (default: --no-llvm)
+  --lldb/--no-lldb        Generate an xcodeproj for LLDB (default: --no-lldb) --toolchain/--no-toolchain        Generate an xcodeproj for LLVM (default: --no-toolchain)

-SWIFT TARGETS:
+LANGUAGE TARGETS:
-  --swift-targets/--no-swift-targets
+  --language-targets/--no-language-targets
-                          Generate targets for Swift files, e.g ASTGen, SwiftCompilerSources.
-Note this by default excludes the standard library, see '--stdlib-swift'. (default: --swift-targets) --swift-dependencies/--no-swift-dependencies
+                          Generate targets for Codira files, e.g ASTGen, CodiraCompilerSources.
+Note this by default excludes the standard library, see '--stdlib-language'. (default: --language-targets)
+  --language-dependencies/--no-language-dependencies
-                          When generating Swift targets, add dependencies (e.g swift-syntax) to the generated project.
-This makes build times slower, but improves syntax highlighting for targets that depend on them. (default: --swift-dependencies)
+                          When generating Codira targets, add dependencies (e.g language-syntax) to the generated project.
+This makes build times slower, but improves syntax highlighting for targets that depend on them. (default: --language-dependencies)

 RUNNABLE TARGETS:
   --runnable-build-dir <runnable-build-dir>
                           If specified, runnable targets will use this build directory.
 Useful for configurations where a separate debug build directory is used.
   --runnable-targets/--no-runnable-targets
-                          Whether to add runnable targets for e.g swift-frontend.
+                          Whether to add runnable targets for e.g language-frontend.
 This is useful for debugging in Xcode. (default: --runnable-targets) --build-runnable-targets/--no-build-runnable-targets
                           If runnable targets are enabled, whether to add a build action for them.